This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Tomato Harvesting Strategies

-- Cracking Prevention: Pick slightly firm tomatoes to avoid splits.
+- Cracking Prevention Timing: Pick slightly underripe tomatoes during wet weather to avoid splits while picking tomatoes.

 Frequently Asked Questions (FAQs)